Raymond Parks (auto racing): Death

 Parks died on June 20, 2010, at the age of 96.
 Parks was the last living member of the group who created NASCAR during a meeting at the Streamline Hotel in Daytona Beach, Florida in 1947.

 Awards

-He was one of eight drivers inducted in the first class of the Georgia Racing Hall of Fame in 2002, along with his cousin Lloyd Seay, Byron, Tim Flock, and Bill Elliott.
+Parks was one of eight drivers inducted in the first class of the Georgia Racing Hall of Fame in 2002, along with his cousin Lloyd Seay, Byron, Tim Flock, and Bill Elliott.
 He was inducted in the International Motorsports Hall of Fame in 2009.
 Parks was inducted into the NASCAR Hall of Fame as a member of the class of 2017.